-- 1) All voting members not applying for a Summer internship with IVTU may be on the selection Committee. - 2) The Summer internship selection process is an internal process. - 3) Those interested in Summer internships will be chosen for specific IVTU positions and/or projects. - 4) No more than seven (7) interns will be allowed at any given time.
+- 2) The Summer internship selection process is an internal process. - 3) Those interested in Summer internships will be chosen for specific IVTU positions and/or projects. - 4) No more than seven (7) interns will be allowed at any given time.